lucas-marianno/flutter_algorithm_visualizer/assets/algo_info/bitonic_sort.md

 - Bitonic mergesort is a parallel algorithm for sorting.
 It is also used as a construction method for building a sorting network.
 - This makes it a popular choice for sorting large numbers of elements on an architecture which itself contains a large number of parallel execution units running in lockstep, such as a typical GPU.
-- Bitonic sort only work with arrays where the number of elements are a power of two.
+- Bitonic sort only works with arrays where the number of elements are a power of two.
 To sort arrays whose lengths are not a power of 2 using Bitonic Sort, the array must be padded with a high-value element (like infinity) to the next power of 2.
 After sorting, you can then remove the padding elements.

 ## Time complexity